Choosing an analytical laboratory

 See quality control tests

 Labs must be able to meet holding-time requirements for samples.
-Accreditation certifies that the lab is able to meet holding times, but it does not mean that this is true for your sample.
 Most labs provide a form to record the time a sample was taken and by whom.
 When the sample is delivered to the lab, the person receiving the sample should sign your form and return a copy showing the date and time the sample was received by the lab.
 The lab’s report back to you should show when the sample was extracted, if an organic analysis is being done, and when it was analyzed.
 This establishes that holding times were met and is essential in case the data is legally challenged.

 Confirm that they manage their dangerous waste properly

 Laboratories must properly manage dangerous waste.
-To avoid mismanagement of your samples by the laboratory, ask the lab to certify that it will dispose of the samples according to existing regulations or return the samples to you for proper disposal.
+Ask the lab to certify that it will dispose of the samples according to existing regulations or return the samples to you for proper disposal.